-- been promoted, the evaluation will be done on the anniversary date of the completion of the promotional probationary period. - Promotional: An employee who signs up for a promotional test through the Civil Service system will have an evaluation prepared if the last evaluation was more than one (1) year before the date of the test. - Special Supervisory Evaluation: The supervisor has the option of preparing a special evaluation on an employee.
+- Promotional: An employee who signs up for a promotional test through the Civil Service system will have an evaluation prepared if the last evaluation was more than one (1) year before the date of the test. - Special Supervisory Evaluation: The supervisor has the option of preparing a special evaluation on an employee.
 This evaluation is normally used to document significant improvements or deficiencies in an employee's performance.
 This evaluation will not be prepared on an employee on initial appointment or promotional probationary status.